May 3, 2021

 If possible, conduct your work in a shaded area to protect yourself from overexposure to the sun.
 Also, remember to apply and regularly reapply sunscreen to protect your skin.

-Cool and loose-fitting clothing is the most appropriate attire to wear for those working outdoors and/or in extreme heat.
+Lightweight, loose-fitting, and light-colored clothing is the most appropriate attire to wear for those working outdoors and/or in extreme heat.
 Dark colors absorb more heat and light, so it’s important to wear lighter colored clothing to keep cool.
 If possible, wear a hat or protective attire to prevent sun exposure to your head and face.

 Getting an early start will allow more work to be done before the heat reaches its peak for the day.
 Continue to check the weather forecast and plan accordingly in an effort to reduce the amount of work being done during the height of the heatwave.